1 HR Professional Teeth Whitening

 In-office teeth whitening is the safest and most effective form of teeth whitening available in a single setting.

-Whitening lasts 6 months unless you do maintenance with our LED home whitening kit, then it can last 1-3 years.
+Professional whitening lasts 3-6 months unless you do maintenance with our LED home whitening kit, then it can last 1-3 years.

 It is important to fallow up with home maintenance after doing 60 minute whitening.